Ibuprofen lysine (By injection)

 - A nurse or other health professional will give your child this medicine.

-- This medicine is given to your child through the IV that is already in place.
+- This medicine must be given slowly to your child through the IV port, which is already in place, for over 15 minutes.

 Drugs and Foods to Avoid: